 Start making your home healthier today with the Healthy Homes recipe book!

 Master Home Educators are a fundamental and vital element in our Healthy Homes program.
-They help citizens learn about common pollutants found in their homes, which could be making them ill.
-Master Home Educators will recieve certification upon successful completion of the training.
+Come learn how you can help your City.
+Learn new skills and significantly impact the evolving health of our community.
+Master Home Educators will receive certification upon successful completion of the training.

 See the full training schedule.